-People with Fanconi anemia often develop leukemia and other cancers.
-In fact, Fanconi anemia patients have a much greater risk of developing acute myeloid leukemia (AML) than people without Fanconi anemia.
+People with Fanconi anemia have a much greater risk of developing acute myeloid leukemia (AML), head and neck squamous cell carcinoma, vulvar cancer, and other cancers than people without Fanconi anemia.

 Leukemia is a malignancy of the blood system in which the bone marrow produces vast quantities of immature white cells called “blasts.”
 The blasts can proliferate rapidly and suppress the development of healthy blood cells needed for effective functioning of the patient’s body.
-If untreated, leukemia results in uncontrollable infections and bleeding, and death.
+If untreated, leukemia results in uncontrollable infections, bleeding, and death.
 The type of leukemia that FA patients are likely to develop, AML, is a particularly aggressive type, usually found in older people.
-AML is difficult to treat successfully, especially in FA patients, who are very sensitive to the toxic drugs used to suppress the leukemia.
+AML is difficult to treat successfully, especially in FA patients, who are very sensitive to the toxic drugs used to kill leukemic cells.

-To help you communicate the urgency of this issue with health care professionals, weve prepared two flyers one for dentists and one for ear, nose and throat doctors (ENTs).
-The flyers include specific instructions about how to conduct a thorough oral cancer screening exam.
+To help you communicate the urgency of this issue with healthcare professionals, we’ve prepared two flyers, one for dentists and one for ear, nose and throat doctors (ENTs).
+The flyers include specific instructions on how to conduct a thorough oral cancer screening exam.
 We recommend that you take a flyer with you to every visit with your ENT physician and dentist.
-You can request color copies from our office or download the files in a variety of languages here.**
+You can request copies from our office or download the files in a variety of languages here.